Loping151/ForPlane/README.md

 | - YourCustomDatasets
 ```

+If you want to generate your own dataset, we strongly recommend you to undisort the images first since most endoscopic images are distorted.
+You can use the `cv2.undistort` function in OpenCV to do this.
+And we also recommend you to use video-based SAM model to generate the masks of instruments for consistency.

 </details>

 ### training
 <details> <summary>Using configs for training</summary>

 Ferplane uses configs to control the training process.
-The example configs are stored in the `lerplanes/config` folder.
+The example configs are stored in the `forplanes/config` folder.
 To run Lerplane, you need to modify the config according to the paper, but we recommend you use Forplane.
 To train a model, run the following command:
 ```
 export CUDA_VISIBLE_DEVICES=0
-PYTHONPATH='.' python lerplanes/main.py --config-path lerplanes/config/example-9k.py
+PYTHONPATH='.' python forplanes/main.py --config-path forplanes/config/example-9k.py
 ```
 </details>